fdion/pydata/README.md

 # PyData Carolinas 2016 Tutorial: Datascience on the web

+Welcome to Datascience on the web, with Don and Francois.

 You have been given a paper with a URL in the form: https://xxxxx-xxx.dionresearch.com:8088

 Point your browser to it and type the accompanying password.

+Problems?
+Raise your hand and somebody will help you, even perhaps your neighbor.
+Also, feel free to tweet about this session.
+I am @f_dion and this is #datascience and #flask at #pydatacarolinas.

 # After the fact